 The script is not the only issue with the Finborough’s offering; the acting is generally disappointing, and the characters noticeably underdeveloped.
 RADA graduate Adam Gillen is especially poor in his portrayal of Oswald, his Texas drawl approaching a South London patois in an almost comic performance.
 Equally disappointing is Hilary Tones who persistently fluffed her lines and used written prompts during the second act last night.
 Poletti and Lawrence are at least solid if unexceptional.

 The production of Lee Harvey Oswald is probably less than the sum of its parts – the acting, script and production are individually not without merit – however the whole is shambolic and ultimately dull.

 Guy de Vito

-Lee Harvey Oswald is on at the Finborough Theatre until 22nd November 2013, for further information or to book visit here.
+Lee Harvey Oswald is at the Finborough Theatre until 22nd November 2013.
+For further information or to book visit the theatre’s website here.